 The Bishops accuse the government of not doing enough to stop violence and killings.

-“In the face of this Boko Haram group and other criminal militias arming themselves beyond our legitimate government, and brazenly killing innocent, defenseless citizens, our government must do more than it is currently doing to safeguard our lives and defend our nation.
+“In the face of this an extremist group that is located primarily in Northern Nigeria group and other criminal militias arming themselves beyond our legitimate government, and brazenly killing innocent, defenseless citizens, our government must do more than it is currently doing to safeguard our lives and defend our nation.

 ”It must do more than it is currently doing to fight off and disarm these actual destroyers of Nigerians and Nigeria.
 It must do more than it is currently doing to prevent segments of our nation from drifting into anarchy and mutual self-destruction and to bring criminals to justice”.